Paparazzi (talk show)

 Paparazzi, fully titled as Paparazzi Showbiz Exposed, was a Philippine showbiz oriented talk show, of TV5 which airs every Sunday afternoons.
 The show broadcasts live from Studio B of TV5 Complex.

 On May 22, 2011, the show's timeslot was changed from 2:30pm to 4:00pm.
 On June 5, 2011, its original timeslot throughout its run was 4:00pm.
 On February 11, 2012, the show's timeslot was changed at 1:30pm.

-The New Afternoon Talk Show gained positive reviews and critical acclaim and feedback by international followers because of its advances in the global talk through social media sites and websites available to watch with proper use of the program.
+The show gained positive reviews and critical acclaim and feedback by international followers because of its advances in the global talk through social media sites and websites available to watch with proper use of the program.